openhab/openhab-addons/bundles/org.openhab.binding.wiz/README.md

 - Fade in/out times are configured in the app.
 - Sending too many commands to the bulbs too quickly can cause them to stop responding for a period of time.

-## Example item linked to a channel
+## Example Item Linked To a Channel

 ```java
 Color LivingRoom_Light_Color "Living Room Lamp" (gLivingroom) {channel="wiz:color-bulb:accf23343cxx:color"}